automenta/mb7/doc/README.vsn.md

 ## Language Model Integration

-In 2026, SemanticScribe’s integration with language models (LMs) is a game-changer, reinforcing its decentralized ethos while tapping into next-generation intelligence.
+In 2026, Netention’s integration with language models (LMs) is a game-changer, reinforcing its decentralized ethos while tapping into next-generation intelligence.

 ### Offline Language Models